Rutgers School of Communication and Information

-The School of Communication and Information (SC&I) is a professional school within the New Brunswick Campus of Rutgers, The State University of New Jersey.
-The school was created in 1982 as a result of a merger between the Graduate School of Library and Information Studies, the School of Communication Studies, and the Livingston Department of Urban Journalism.
-The school has about 2,500 students at the undergraduate, masters, and doctoral levels, and about 60 full-time faculty.
+Rutgers School of Communication and Information (SC&I) is a professional school of Rutgers University–New Brunswick.
+The school was created in 1982 from a merger of the Graduate School of Library and Information Studies, the School of Communication Studies, and the Livingston Department of Urban Journalism.
+It includes departments of Communication, Journalism and Media Studies, and Library and Information Science.
+Undergraduate majors include Communication, Journalism and Media Studies, Information Technology and Informatics, and Data Science.
+Graduate programs include the Master of Communication and Media, Master of Information, and Ph.D. in Communication, Information, and Media.
+The school has approximately 2,500 undergraduate, master's, and doctoral students, while more than 9,500 Rutgers students take one or more SC&I courses annually.